Registration of Enlist Duo

 - Did EPA take into account the 10X safety factor specified under the Food Quality Protection Act to protect children?

-- Why is EPA only registering Enlist Duo for use in six states?
+- What states is Enlist Duo registered for use in?

 Enlist Duo is a combination product of two previously registered herbicides: